klustria/helidon-mp-ocivault-unittest/Practices.md

 ## Practice 1.
 Create Unit Test using @HelidonTest and Fake Objects
 1. Set up the project by unzipping the distribution [helidon-mp-oci-unittest-practice.zip](helidon-mp-oci-unittest-practice.zip) to any directory of your choice.
       ```bash
-      $ unzip helidon-mp-oci-unittest-practice.zip
+      unzip helidon-mp-oci-unittest-practice.zip
       ```
 2. Open the project in IntelliJ.
-   1. If no projects are active in the IDE, Use `Open` button from the Welcome screen and choose the directory of the project.
+   1. If no projects are active in the IDE, use `Open` button from the Welcome screen and choose the directory of the project.
    2. If other projects were previously opened in the IDE, use `File->Open` from the menu bar and choose the directory of the project.
 3. Open and update `pom.xml` from the project's root directory to add dependencies that are required for this exercise:
    1. Add junit5 dependency with test scope inside the `dependencies` clause.
-Place it at the bottom of the dependency declarations.
+Place it at the bottom of the `dependencies` declarations.
        ```xml
        <dependency>
            <groupId>org.junit.jupiter</groupId>